Stuycs-K/lab11-stuyrim-5-cimpoiesua-islamt/README.md

 :beetle: This is a bug that affects the game.

 ## Adventurer Subclasses

 replace this with your documentation for your two Adventurer subclasses.
-If you modify or replace the provided CodeWarrior class, please provide documentation for that as well.
+If you modify or replace the provided CodeWarrior class, please provide documentation for that as well

+- Healer
+  - Bandage Launcher (Regular Attack)
+     - Heals 3-5 HP of selected ally
+  - Heal Ring (Special)
+     -Grants Regeneration status effect to all allys for 2 turns
+        - Regeneration heals 2 HP per turn when applied to entity
+  -
+- Tank
+-